vincent51689453/indoor_vision_navigation/README.md

-# trail_classifier
+# indoor_vision_navigation
-It is a CNN approach to determine the trail.
+It is a CNN approach to achieve indoor navigation